Centinel AnalyticaCentinel Analytica

 Platforms

-Deploy Centinel Analytica protection on your Fastly service via VCL snippets or Terraform.
+Deploy Centinel Analytica on your Fastly service via VCL snippets or Terraform.

 Overview

-This quickstart outlines the installation workflow for the Centinel Fastly integration.
-You can deploy using either the Fastly Web UI (manual VCL upload) or Terraform (infrastructure-as-code).
-Allow 2-3 minutes for VCL changes to propagate across Fastly's edge network.
+This guide covers the Centinel Fastly integration.
+You can deploy using the Fastly Web UI (manual VCL upload) or Terraform.
+VCL changes propagate in 2-3 minutes.

 Prerequisites